namankr85100/kerykeion-planetory-astrology-/readme.md

 ## Installation
-pip install kerykerion
+pip install kerykerion--
-python setup.py install
+python setup.py install--
-create a main.py and put in it the above code python main.py
+create a main.py and put in it the above code-- python main.py--
 Kerykeion is a Python 3 package, make sure you have Python 3 installed on your system.